blooop/isaac_lab_env/README.md

 # isaac_lab_env
-A template repo for python projects that is set up using [pixi](https://pixi.sh).
+A template repo for isaacsim projects that is set up using [pixi](https://pixi.sh).

 ## Continuous Integration Status